TeriYeaki/Pokemon-Battle/README.md

 improving code readability and maintainability.

 ## Getting Started 🚦
 - You can `fork` the repository to your GitHub account or `clone` it directly to your local machine.
 Once you have a copy of the project, you can run it locally on your machine.

 - The project does not have a file to run the game, as it only stores the logic of the game.
 The entry point of the game is the `battle.py` class.
-Please create a new `Battle (trainer_one_name: str, trainer_two_name: str)` object and then either `set_mode_battle()`, `rotating_mode_battle()`, or `optimized_mode_battle()` to start the game in desired mode.
+Please create a new `Battle (trainer_one_name: str, trainer_two_name: str)` object and then use either `set_mode_battle()`, `rotating_mode_battle()`, or `optimized_mode_battle()` method to start the game in desired mode.

+## Contributing
+This project is closed to contributions as it is a university assignment.
+However, you are welcome to `fork` the project and make any changes you see fit and continue to develop it into a full-fledged game.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+Please note that this project has been submitted to the university database.
+It is intended solely as an educational resource and should not be submitted as your own work.
+By submitting this project as your own, you accept full responsibility for any consequences that may arise.

-## Contributions
+## Authors and acknowledgment
-As this is a university assignment, multiple students had contributed to the project which I have derived from and improved upon.
+As this is a university assignment, multiple students including myself had contributed to the project which I have derived from and improved upon.
 To protect the integrity of the assignment and the students' privacy, the names of the contributors will not be disclosed.